There may be more restaurants near Rome pantheon than in any other part of Rome. How do you know which ones are good?

 Eating at Casa Bleve is a sublime experience for the gorgeous ambiance and wine options alone, but the food is also fabulous.
 It's a little pricey, but worth it if you want a special dinner.
 And they have one of the most enviable wine cellars in Rome.

-Details: Via del Teatro Valle, 48.
-Open Tuesday - Saturday for lunch and dinner; Monday for dinner only.
-Closed Sundays, and Monday at lunch.
+Details and hours: Via del Teatro Valle, 48.
+Open Monday - Saturday for lunch and dinner.
+Closed Sundays.
 About 35-45 Euros per person not including wine.

 How to get there: While facing the pantheon, close up to it, make a right and walk along Salita dè Crescenzi.
 At the end of this very short street, turn left onto Via della Dogana Vecchia.

-I really love Osteria dell'Ingegno for these reasons:
+I love Osteria dell'Ingegno for these reasons (yes I have a list):

-Details: Piazza di Pietra 45.
-Open for lunch and dinner Mon-Sat, closed Sunday.
+Details and hours: Piazza di Pietra 45.
+Open daily from 10am to 1am.
 About 30-35 Euros per person.

 How to get there: Facing the pantheon, look to your left.
 You will see the Hotel Senato.
 To the left of that is a street (Tazza d'Oro is on the left corner.)
 This is via dei Pastini.
 Walk down this street all the way until you come to Piazza di Pietra.
 You can't miss it, there is a huge ruin on the right side.
 Osteria dell'Ingegno is on the far left end.

-If you are near the pantheon, and want a bite to eat, but maybe not a major Roman meal, you might try some of these options for something different.
+If you are near the pantheon, and want a bite to eat, but maybe not a typical Roman meal, you might try some of these options for something different.

 Do you have a hankering for a burger and fries?
 Some spicy chicken wings?
 Nachos?
 Well, yes, even in Rome you can get these things.
 At least for us expats, it's nice to know once in a while you can go get some American bistro fare (I'm sure you think we eat pasta and drink wine all the time but that's not quite true.
 Ahem.)